 Edgeworthia papyrifera is reproduced by stem cutting.

-Cut a short length of the woody stem and put it into well-drained soil in a cool area.
+Cut a short length of the woody stem and put it into well-drained, moist soil in a cool area.

 After a few weeks, new roots will sprout and become a new plant.